 In any case, you can use the numbers to gauge how applicable the averages actually are.
 For example, if you see an average net price of only $23,000 but it’s based on just three students, you may not want to use it as a guide for what sort of money high income students can expect.

-Private 50-50 Colleges for High-Income Students by Average Net Price
+Private 50-50 Colleges for High-Income Families based on Average Net Price

 (Incomes Greater than $110,000)